Department of Applied Mathematics

 PHYS 1140 Experimental Physics 1 1

-APPM 3170 Discrete Applied Mathematics 3
+APPM 3170 Discrete Applied Mathematics (Recommended, but not required) 3

 Humanities or Social Sciences Elective 1 3